abstract-open-solutions/redturtle.smartlink/README.txt

 Warning 1
 ---------

 Smart Link shapechange itself to be the Link content type, and hide the basic Plone Link type.
+Old ATLink already created will continue working normally, but only new created link will behave the Smart Link features.

 Warning 2
 ---------

-**Pay attention** when you update the whole portal_catalog using ZMI from URLs different from backend or frontend ones (for example: using a tunnel).
+**Pay attention** when you update the whole portal_catalog using ZMI from URLs different from back-end or front-end ones (for example: using a SSH tunnel).

-If you run the update from (for example) "localhost:8090/site" and this URL is not the public or backend URL, all your internal links will be changed to this hostname!
+If you run the update from (for example) "localhost:8090/site" and this URL is not the public or one of the back-end URLs, all your internal links will be changed to this hostname!
 Another catalog update (from the right URL) will fix this.

 TODO